*Online sessions available during the current pandemic - call or e-mail me and we can arrange an introductory appointment *

 Counselling is an opportunity to talk about whatever is troubling you with someone who is not involved in your personal life.
 We can explore your problems, often linking issues from the past to the present.
 This might help you understand patterns of behaviour and enable you to make changes.

-I have experience of working with people who have struggled with issues such as:
+I've worked with people who have struggled with issues such as:

 - family or relationship issues